 - provider changes its business structure - for example, from a partnership to an individual

 - location is sold or taken over by new provider - this includes mergers and both NHS and non-NHS owned locations.

 For services that re-registered for these reasons before 1 April 2019, we include a link between their old and new profile.
 Users can follow the link to find the history of our reports for that service.

 Until 2014, our inspection approach measured compliance with 16 'essential standards'.
 We published our judgement on whether the service was meeting each of these.

 We grouped the standards under five chapters.
 A tick shows compliance and a cross shows non-compliance.

 When visitors click on a chapter, the panel opens to show our judgement for each of the standards, along with a summary and the date the standard was last checked.
 There is It also a link to the inspector's full report.

 Each profile page also links to PDFs of previous reports about the location.

 Keeping the website up to date

-The information included on your profile page will reflect what is on your latest certificate.
-If you make a change to your registration (for example, add a new location) those details will be added to the website once your amended certificate has been generated.
-If you are in the process of registering and have received your Notice of Decision but not yet received your certificate, your profile will display a simple statement confirming that you are in the final stages of being registered and that we will publish your registration details shortly.
+The information on your profile page reflects what is on your latest certificate.
+If you make a change to your registration (for example, add a new location) those details are added to the website once we generate your amended certificate.
+If you are registering and have received your Notice of Decision but not your certificate yet, your profile will display a simple statement.
+This confirms you are in the final stages of being registered and that we will publish your registration details shortly.